-The QA tasks for these studies must run on both the Windows and Linux operating systems.
+The QA tasks for these studies must be run on both the Windows and Linux operating systems.
 We therefore implemented client side QA tasks as portable Perl scripts.
 These scripts request new QA job configurations, receive, parse, and execute the jobs, and return results to the server.
 We also developed web registration forms and Skoll client kit.
 Skoll clients are initialized with the registration information, but this information is rechecked on the client machine before sending a job request.
 We developed MySQL database schemas to manage user data and test results.

-C. Study 1: Clean Compilation
+B. Study 1: Clean Compilation

-Study design.
-ACE+TAO features can be compiled in or out of the system, e.g., features are often omitted reduce memory footprint in embedded systems.
-The QA task for this study was to determine whether each ACE+TAO feature combination compiled without error, which is important for open-source software since any valid feature combination should compile.
-Unexpected build failures not only frustrate users, but also waste time.
-For example, compiling the 2 MLOC+ took us roughly 4 hours on a 933 MHz Pentium III with 400 Mbytes of RAM, running Linux.
+ACE+TAO allow many features to be compiled in or out of the system.
+Features are often left out, for example, to reduce memory footprint in embedded systems.
+The QA task for this study was to determine whether each ACE+TAO feature combination compiled without error.
+This is important for systems distributed in source code form, since any valid feature combination should compile.
+Unexpected build failures not only frustrate users, but also waste a lot of time.
+For example, compiling the 2MLOC+ took us roughly 4 hours on a 933 MHz Pentium III with 400 Mbytes of RAM, running Linux.

-Our first step was to build a QA task model.
-The feature interaction model for ACE+TAO was undocumented, so we built the QA task model bottom-up.
+1) QA task model: The feature interaction model for ACE+TAO is undocumented, so we built our initial QA task model bottom-up.
 First, we analyzed the source and interviewed several senior ACE+TAO developers.
 We selected 18 options; one of these options was the OS; the remaining 17 were binary-valued compile-time options that control build time inclusion of various CORBA features.
 We also identified 35 inter-option constraints.
-For example, one constraint is (AMI = $1 \rightarrow MINIMUM_CORBA = 0$), which means that asynchronous method invocation (AMI) is not supported by the minimal CORBA implementation.
+For example, one constraint is (AMI = $1 \rightarrow MINIMUM_CORBA = 0$).
+This means that asynchronous method invocation (AMI) is not supported by the minimal CORBA implementation.
 This QA task space has over 164,000 valid configurations.
-Since no constraints were related to the OS option, the space was divided equally by OS, i.e., 82,000 valid configurations per OS.
-Since the QA task space was large, we used the nearest neighbor adaptation strategy to navigate this model.
-We also configured the ISA to use random sampling replacement without replacement since one observation per valid configuration was sufficient.
+Since none of the constraints were related to the OS option, the space was divided equally by OS, i.e., 82,000 valid configurations per OS.

+2) Study execution.: Because the QA task space was large, we used the nearest neighbor adaptation strategy.
+We also configured the ISA to use random sampling replacement without replacement since we felt that one observation per valid configuration was sufficient.

 After testing \sim 500 configurations, the terminate/modify adaptation strategy signaled that every configuration had failed to compile.
 We terminated the process and discussed the results with ACE+TAO developers.
-Automatic characterization showed that the problem stemmed from 7 options providing fine-grained control over CORBA messaging policies.
-This code had been modified and moved to another library, but developers (and users) had forgotten to check whether these options still worked.
+Automatic characterization showed that the problem lay in 7 options providing fine-grained control over CORBA messaging policies.
+It turned out that the code had been modified and moved to another library and developers (and users) failed to establish if these options still worked.

-Based on this feedback, ACE+TAO developers chose to control these policies at link-time, not at compile time.
+Based on this feedback ACE+TAO developers chose to control these policies at link-time, not at compile time.
 We therefore refined our QA task model by removing the options and corresponding constraints.
-Since these options appeared in many constraints-and because the remaining constraints are tightly coupled (e.g., were of the form (A=1 \rightarrow B=1) and (B=1 \rightarrow C=1))-removing them simplified the QA model considerably.
+Since these options appeared in many constraints - and because the remaining constraints are tightly coupled (e.g., were of the form (A=1 \rightarrow B=1) and (B=1 \rightarrow C=1)) - removing them simplified the QA model considerably.
 As a result, the QA task model contained 11 options (one being OS) and 7 constraints, yielding only 178 valid configurations.
-Of course, we investigated only a small subset of ACE+TAO's total QA task space; the actual space is much larger.
+Of course, we are investigating just a small subset of ACE+TAO's total QA task space; the actual space is much larger.